F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 • Intend to return to your home country after completing your studies

-If you enter the U.S. on an F-1 visa with the secret goal of staying permanently, it can be considered immigration fraud.
-However, if your plans change while you’re already here, there are legal ways to adjust your status and apply for a green card.
-This is something many international students in Dallas and Houston consider during or after their education.
+If you enter the U.S. on an F-1 student visa with the hidden goal of staying permanently, it may be viewed as immigration fraud.
+However, if your situation changes while you are studying, there are legal ways to adjust your status.
+Many students in Dallas and Houston later explore how to transition from F-1 to green card after graduation.

 Related: 4 Things You Didn’t Know About Student Visas